Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Broken bones, or sudden severe pain and swelling in a joint

-If you have an emergency, follow these steps:
+If you have an emergency, follow the steps below.

 If you can, go to the hospital ED closest to you right away.

-If you cannot get there right away, call 911 or your police emergency number.
+If you cannot get there right away, or if it is not safe to move the victim, or take yourself, call 911 or your police emergency number.

 Tell your doctor about the emergency.
-Call within 24 hours of going to the ED.
+Call within 24 hours of going to the ER.

-If you cannot call, have someone call for you.
+If you can't call, have someone call for you.

-Go to your doctor (not the ED) for any follow-up care.
+Go to your doctor (not the ER) for any follow-up care.

 If a problem is not an emergency, follow these steps: